robotopia-x/networking/Readme.md

 Include Repo in your package.json eg.:
 `"peer-star": "git://github.com/hdm-project/networking.git/#9b708f0e3ad998215342fc381ecef166c87dff7d"`
 (you can leave out the '#' and the following characters.
-The define the commit to be used in your application.
+That part defines the commit of the repo to be used in your application.
 ```js
 const ps = require('peer-star')
 var opts = {}